jonjondev/myway-sinatra/README.md

 [![contributions welcome](https://img.shields.io/badge/contributions-welcome-brightgreen.svg?style=flat)](https://github.com/dwyl/esta/issues)

-MyWay is a **barebones Sinatra framework with modular boilerplates that provide examples for both API and web-app usage**... and it's super suave.
+MyWay is a **barebones Sinatra API framework with modular boilerplates**... and it's super suave.

-Its structure has been built out to emulate that of Ruby on Rails and as such is naturally quite opinionated.
+Its structure has been built out to be naturally quite opinionated.
 That being said however, the project's logic is easy enough to follow and **can easily be modified to suit your needs**.

 ## Getting Started